-Akustica, Epec and Shaw are all businesses operating globally and have chosen NetSuite to fully manage their supply chains.
+Akustica, Epec and Shaw are all businesses operating globally and have chosen NetSuite for manufacturing to fully manage their supply chains.
 Benefits these successful companies have experienced in turning to NetSuite include:

 • Real-time updates of information and visibility across their company and supply chain.

 • Integration with other systems for complete visibility from raw material purchasing and manufacturing, to fulfilling orders and billing.

 • Ability to expand and grow globally due to ease of scalability.

 • Access from any location from any device.